sudh29/Interview_Questions/solid.md

 ## I - Interface Segregation Principle (ISP):

+### Interface should be small, and the class should not implement unnecessary methods.

 Imagine a toy with buttons.
 If you only want to press one button, you don't need to see all the other buttons.
 Each type of toy has its set of buttons.
 If you only need one type of button, you don't have to deal with the ones you don't need

 "A class should not be forced to implement interfaces it does not use."